antmicro/topwrap/docs/source/interconnect_gen.md

 (interconnect-generation)=
 # Interconnect generation

-Generating interconnects is an experimental feature of topwrap.
-With a specification of which interfaces are masters or slaves and their address ranges, topwrap is able to automatically generate an interconnect conforming to this description.
-Currently supported interconnect types are:
+Generating interconnects is an experimental feature in Topwrap, requiring a description of which interfaces are managers or subordinates and their address ranges.
+Topwrap then generates an interconnect conforming to the description provided.
+The currently supported interconnect types are:
 - Wishbone round-robin

+[comment]: could we show this interconnect somehow, maybe through a graphic visualising it?

 ## Format

-The format for describing interconnects is specified below. `interconnects` key must be a direct descendant of the `design` key in the design description.
+The format for describing interconnects is specified below.
+The `interconnects` key must be a direct descendant of the `design` key in the design description.

 ```yaml
 interconnects: